2b-t/docker-for-robotics/doc/Ros.md

 ```

 Choosing a safe range for the Domain ID largely depends on the operating system and is described in more details in the [corresponding article](https://docs.ros.org/en/humble/Concepts/About-Domain-ID.html).
 There might be [additional settings for a DDS client such as telling it which interfaces to use](https://iroboteducation.github.io/create3_docs/setup/xml-config/).
 For this purpose it might make sense to mount the corresponding DDS configuration file into the Docker.

+When working on a network with several participats that use ROS (e.g. a company or research institution), you will have to make sure that people are using different `ROS_DOMAIN_ID`s.
+When only using ROS 2 locally, e.g. in simulation [set the variable `ROS_LOCALHOST_ONLY=1`](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html#the-ros-localhost-only-variable).
+This restricts the network traffic to your local PC only.

 Another thing you might want to configure is the **DDS middleware** to be used.
 In ROS 2 one might choose between different (free or payment) middleware implementations such as FastDDS and CycloneDDS.
 This will be outlined in more detail in the next section.